 I decided to run for Congress to ensure that my grandchildren will have the opportunity to live the American dream.
 I want to help instill fiscal sanity back into Washington by putting a stop to the spending sprees that have launched our country into overwhelming debt.

-The national debt is now climbing its way to $17 trillion.
+The national debt is now climbing its way past $18.3 trillion.
 This record-breaking debt has exacerbated our country’s challenges and provided fuel to the already contentious discourse between both parties.
 Instead of finding solutions to this very serious problem, Congress has disappointingly allowed partisan antics get in the way.

 The ballooning debt poses a very real threat to future generations, and I have made a concerted effort to work with members from both parties on efforts to rein in spending and get our nation’s fiscal house in order.
 Congress cannot let future generations inherit a country in which the American dream is a thing of the past.

-As a member of the House Budget Committee, I am proud to have worked on numerous proposals to reduce federal spending.
-Recently I voted to support the FY 2014 Budget Resolution, which takes steps to scale back government spending and put the country on the path to prosperity.
-The plan eliminates duplicative government programs, ends corporate welfare, provides a starting point to fix the broken tax code and fosters economic certainty so businesses can create jobs and put our economy back on track.
+This year, I voted to support a budget which balances in 10 years without raising taxes, and in May, it became the first 10-year balanced budget passed by both Houses in the last 14 years.
+The plan takes steps to scale back government spending and put the country on the path to prosperity.
+It eliminates duplicative government programs, ends corporate welfare, provides a starting point to fix the broken tax code and fosters economic certainty so businesses can create jobs and put our economy back on track.
 This budget not only lays down a framework that encourages economic growth, but also balances within the decade.